Skip to content

 2. Simple Examples - See the patterns in action

-The combination of exceptional performance, developer-friendly conventions, and robust error handling makes Foundatio Mediator an excellent choice for modern .NET applications.
+The combination of loose coupling, testability, maintainability, and exceptional performance — without the usual boilerplate tax — makes Foundatio Mediator an excellent choice for modern .NET applications.

 Released under the MIT License.